-Scrum master is typically the term used to refer to this role, even by teams not explicitly following Scrum.
+Scrum Master is typically the term used to refer to this role, even by teams not explicitly following Scrum.
 Other terms used infrequently include iteration manager, agile coach, or team coach.

-The general benefit expected from having a scrum master on a team is providing a self-organizing team with ongoing access to someone who has used agile, and scrum in particular in another setting and can help the team figure out the best way to apply it in their situation.
+The general benefit expected from having a scrum master on a team is providing a self-organizing team with ongoing access to someone who has used agile, and Scrum in particular in another setting and can help the team figure out the best way to apply it in their situation.

 Another expected benefit is that the scrum master is someone that can address distractions, disruptions, and obstacles so that the remainder of the team is free to focus on the work of producing output that will generate the desired outcome.

-While having a scrum master can provide several benefits, there are also several problems that arise from improper application of the role.
+While having a scrum master can provide several benefits, there are also several problems that arise from the improper application of the role.
 Those problems include:

 - Assuming that you can just slide project managers who are used to command and control type leadership into a scrum master role and expect them to be effective.